About the course

 The MSc in Software Engineering teaches the principles of modern software engineering, together with the tools, methods and techniques that support their application.
 It offers working professionals the opportunity to learn more about the technological advances that are changing their lives, through a course of part-time study at one of the world's leading universities.

-The Department of Computer Science offers professional courses in more than 40 different subjects: from requirements engineering to object-oriented programming; from security principles to risk management; from logical foundations to database design.
+The Department of Computer Science offers professional courses in more than 35 different subjects: from agile methods to object-oriented programming; from security principles to risk management; from software engineering mathematics to database design.
 To earn an MSc in Software Engineering, you must complete courses in ten different subjects, together with a project and dissertation.

 Each course is delivered by an expert in the subject and is based around a single, intensive teaching week of classes, practical sessions, and group work; class sizes are kept small to facilitate interaction and to promote effective learning.
 Each subject is taught at least once a year - some are taught two or three times - and most can be studied in any order.
 Most students will spend three or four years completing the 10 courses required for the MSc.

 To earn the MSc, you must complete also a short project and dissertation.
 The project needs to be an original demonstration of ability and understanding, but there is no requirement to advance the state of the art in the field.
 You need only choose and apply an appropriate selection of existing ideas and techniques—provided that their choice, the process of application, and any outcomes are properly explained.

 You will be assigned a supervisor at the beginning of your period of study.
 Supervisors can provide advice on all academic matters including course selection, the choice of a suitable project and the preparation of a dissertation.

 Students are usually in full-time employment and return to the same jobs after completing their degree.